flipzoom/PageHitCounter/README.md

 - Option to disable session lifetime `set session lifetime to 0, no cookies`
 - Better installation check
 - Bug-Fix: No tracking on welcomepage (Reported by wbmnfktr; Thx to matjazp)
+- Enhancement: AJAX Request ansyncron
+- Option to hide the counter in the page tree `You can also output the counter yourself with the field name "phits"`

 1.2.0
 - New feature: Sort pages by hits – New field `phits`